-In line with DfE guidance the paragraph below should be included in all advertisements, recruitment websites, candidate information packs, person specifications, job descriptions, competency frameworks, induction training materials:- 'The School is committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share in this commitment.
-The successful applicant will be required to undertake an Enhanced DBS Check with a check of the DBS Barred List'
+In line with DfE guidance the paragraph below should be included in all advertisements, recruitment websites, candidate information packs, person specifications, job descriptions, competency frameworks, induction training materials:- 'Our school is committed to safeguarding and promoting the welfare of children and young people and expects all staff, and volunteers to share in this commitment.
+References will be carried out prior to interview and the successful applicant will be required to undertake an enhanced DBS check with a check of the Barred List.'